zanonmark/Google-4-TbSync/README.md

 A full working version ~~could probably be ready by~~ ~~June / July 2021~~ ~~September~~ ~~the end of 2021~~ will be ready a few months after the new TbSync is released.

+**Thunderbird 102+ users please note**: Google-4-TbSync 0.4.x runs much slower than 0.3.0 (in my tests it performs 7x slower!), but I suppose this is mainly due to Thunderbird recently switching to vCard to manage addressbook contacts, which seems to have slowed the underlying code a lot.
+There is no solution at the moment.

 ## How to use it

 You first need to [install TbSync](https://addons.thunderbird.net/addon/tbsync) and [generate your own Google API Console project credentials](https://github.com/zanonmark/Google-4-TbSync/wiki/How-to-generate-your-own-Google-API-Console-project-credentials).
 Then do one of the following: